Hoi An Lantern Festival – Full Moon | Dates & Things to Do

 8. Calligraphy and Crafts

-Calligraphy is particularly popular for decorating homes during the New Year festival.
-These works also hold great importance during holidays.
-At the full moon, some calligraphers set up a mat on the sidewalk to create artistic works on paper.
+Calligraphy is especially popular for decorating homes during the New Year festival, and these works hold great significance during holidays.
+On full moon nights, some calligraphers set up on the sidewalks with a mat, creating art on paper.

-Additionally, you have the opportunity to see artisans at work, crafting items such as bamboo root statues or lanterns.
+Additionally, you have the chance to see artisans at work, crafting handmade items such as faces carved from bamboo roots by Mr. Do or making lanterns.

 9. Chess Players

-It’s impossible to conclude this article on the Lantern Festival without mentioning the chess players.
+t’s impossible to finish this article on the Hoi An Lantern Festival without mentioning the chess players.

-In front of some old town houses and during the Full Moon, it is possible to see chess players dressed in traditional Vietnamese attire playing chess.
-If you are a photographer, this is one of the best shots you can capture during the Full Moon.
+In front of some houses in the old town during the Full Moon, you can spot chess players dressed in traditional Vietnamese attire, playing… chess.
+If you’re a photographer, this is one of the best shots to capture during the Full Moon.